COS

 These servers are physically stored at my house, serving content through my ISP's network.
 The server content is remotely synced nightly using rsync to a computer which I have running in my dorm room up at Clarkson, such that I have an off-site backup.

 One of my goals is to eventually run my own mail servers!
 SMTP is incredibly complex, and while I've had it fully running before, with valid DKIM, SPF, and DMARC, because I'm running off a dynamic IP block none of my emails get accepted by any relevant email provider.
-One of my friends Luc Pomara previously ran an SMTP server which we attempted to configure as my relay, but we got stuck somewhere along the way trying to make Postfix happy.
+One of my friends Luc previously ran an SMTP server which we attempted to configure as my relay, but we got stuck somewhere along the way trying to make Postfix happy.
 If I get the chance in the future, I will definitely try to get this set up.